Fizzyo/Creating-Games-for-Fizzyo/README.md

 Once you are ready to submit your game to the Main Fizzyo Games Repo, be sure to update your ReadMe to tell people about your game (include screenshots / gifs if you can).
 The ReadMe is written in Markdown which is a very easy to use format, for tips / tricks and formatting just see [this guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) (or check out the other ReadMe's on the site)

+## Creating a Game for Fizzyo

+### Registering your game

+You first need to recieve and invitaion code from the Project Fizzyo team - please contact Tim Kuzhagaliyev at tim.kuzhagaliyev.15 (at) ucl.ac.uk

+Then you need to register at http://fizzyo-ucl.co.uk

+Input your code here and register with tour Microsoft Services Account

+### Loggin in

+Once you have registered click login and you will be asked for Microsoft Service Account which you used at the registration

+### The Games Dashboard

+You will see your games dashboard (which will be initally emppty) You can see, add, edit and delete games or log out

+### Adding Games

+Clicking NEW prompts for a new windows to pop up, with the option of adding your new games details Fields cannot be left Empty
+- Game Name
+- Game Version
+- Unity Version

+### Editing Games

+Double click a editable field this will and edit windows to pop up

+### Adding Achievements or Hight Scores

+Go to Game Achievements or High Scores, Click the relevant button To go back to the game dashboard or to the high scores click on the relevant button The Achievement Dashboard - All actions performed on games can be preformed on achievements The High Score Dashboard - At the moment you can only view the top 20 scores in your game there

+### Deleting Games

+Select the games you want to delete and press delete Be suire you have selected the right game and confirm

 ## Contributing Games to this GitHub

 Once you are ready and want to submit your game to the Fizzyo Game project, there are a few steps to do this.
 To list your game on the Fizzyo Games site, you need to publish it as a SubModule (for more details about Submodules, [see here](https://github.com/blog/2104-working-with-submodules))